-I hope you enjoyed this 4 day itinerary for a short Seattle trip!
+I hope you enjoyed this 4 day Seattle itinerary for your quick trip!
 I would love to hear from you what activity or place excites you the most!
 And as always, if you have any questions or want more info, feel free to DM me!